 ‘Silver will upsell gold’ in 2018, asserts the lead analyst for the research team at Thomson Reuters GFMS, Johann Wiebe.
 His argument is based on the idea that when the gold-silver ratio surpasses 80 it usually reverses back because its ‘simply too expensive vs. gold.’
 Wiebe is not the only expert predicting higher silver prices this year.

-What are the silver price predictions for 2018?
+Updated: We’ve compiled 2019 forecasts from big banks and industry insiders.
+What are the silver price predictions for 2019?
 What trends should investors be watching?
-And what factors will lead to the expected increase in prices for the white metal?
+And what factors will lead to the expected increase in silver prices for the white metal?

 Silver Price Predictions for 2018